saralakani/saralakani.github.io/_posts/2021-03-06-Model_Validation1.md

   * Adding mode hidden layers (in case of neural networks)

 3- Plotting the decision boundary for SVM models.
-In classification models using _Support Vector Machine_, the idea is to find a decision boundary between classes, either leaner boundary or non-linear.
+In classification models using _Support Vector Machine_, the idea is to find a decision boundary between classes, either linear boundary or non-linear.
 Plotting can be helpful to see if our classification model is doing a good job or not.
 You can tune _C_, namely the SVM regularization parameter, to reach the best decisison boundary.
 Larger _C_ tends to include more outliers inside the decision boundary however can lead to a non-optimal margin between classes.
 The plot below shows linear SVM classifier where _C=1_ but there is an outlier lef out.

 ![Decision boundary for linear SVM for C=1](/assets/img/Linear_SVM_C1.JPG "Decision boundary for linear SVM for C=1")

-Ande example below shows when _C=100_ the SVM model includes the outlier but the decision boundary is not optimal.
+And example below shows that for _C=100_ the SVM model includes the outlier but the decision boundary is not optimal.

 ![Decision boundary for linear SVM for C=100](/assets/img/Linear_SVM_C100.JPG "Decision boundary for linear SVM for C=100")